-In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from the past causing tension and problems now.
+In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from my past causing tension and problems now.

-I've seen this countless times around the half-way mark.
+Sometimes life drops a bombshell, and we need to talk that through, lest we go under, or look for consolation in all the wrong places.
+Other times we just get stuck in a rut.
+I've seen this many times around the half-way mark.
 It's not so much a mid-life crisis as a conscious or sub-conscious attempt to assess who we are, where we are, and what we want to do differently, better, or not at all, in the second half of our lives.
-Been there too!

-So "if you want to go fast go alone, if you want to go far (let's) go together."
+So, if you want to go fast go alone, if you want to go far let's go together.
 I'd love to journey with you.